Proton Perdana (second generation)

 2014 Proton Perdana 2.4P in Kota Kinabalu, Malaysia.

-The second generation Proton Perdana is a mid-sized four-door saloon from Malaysian automobile manufacturer, Proton.
-It was unveiled on 11 December 2013 as the successor to the original Proton Perdana.
-The second generation Perdana is a badge engineered version of the eighth generation Honda Accord.
+The second generation Proton Perdana is a mid-sized four-door saloon from Malaysian automobile manufacturer Proton.
+It was unveiled on 11 December 2013 as the successor to the original Proton Perdana, and is a badge engineered version of the eighth generation Honda Accord.

 Perdana is the Malay language word for Prime.

 Overview

 Proton refers to the 2013–2015 models as the second generation Proton Perdana and the 2016–2020 models as the facelifted second generation Proton Perdana.
 However, the general public commonly refers both 2013–2015 models and 2016–2020 models based on the eighth generation Honda Accord as second generation Proton Perdana's.

 The second generation Proton Perdana project included two phases of development, in which the P4-90B represents the latter half.
 The second generation Perdana was launched in two phases: the first in mid-December 2013, for sale exclusively to the Malaysian government and the second in June 2016, for the Malaysian Domestic Market.
 The first phase, second generation Perdana is simply a rebadged North America eighth generation Honda Accord, with minimal exterior and interior changes.